kirbyware/.github/profile/README.md

 # About kirbyware.io

-kirbyware is a technology consultancy dedicated to helping businesses leverage today's leading technology solutions.
-We craft bespoke solutions that align with unique business objectives, ensuring both strategic visions and tangible results are achieved.
+kirbyware is a small business focused on helping people leverage today's technology.

 ## 🛠 Services Offered